The American Revolution

-6. Lexington: Who Fired First? - Adapted (shortened) from an HSI lesson where students review a series of sources, both primary and secondary, in an attempt to determine who fired the first shot at Lexington.
+6. Lexington: Who Fired First? - Adapted (shortened) from an lesson where students review a series of sources, both primary and secondary, in an attempt to determine who fired the first shot at Lexington.
 I've also used sources from the Library of Congres

 9. The Settlers of America: Create-a-Colony Game - An in-depth multimedia game/simulation exploring how the colonies lost touch with the British government.
 Students are forced to make difficult decisions for the benefit of their people that the British crown may not support.
 If you try to run this in Google Slides you will not see the point values on the decision steps!
-This is somewhat complex but read through the instructions and student sheet along with the game presentation itself and figure out how to best make it work for you.
+This is somewhat complex but read through the instructions and student sheet and figure out how to best make it work for you.
 My kids loved it and it led wonderfully into the next unit.

 I've created a spreadsheet that students can use to track their score during the game if they have computer access.
 I haven't tried it yet but I think it will help greatly with the organization and the tracking of the game.